cientx/Profile/README.md

 I uploaded fmod data, and then I need email address and password that used to report errors in C version application.
 # 4-27
 Isn't there fmod dynamic library(dll) for windows?
 If there is, please give me them.
 Sorry.
+# 4-30
+There is the fmod.dll in C version application.
+Please check the directory that installed app.